digital-work-lab/open-source-project/docs/week_2_git_teaching_notes.md

 <div class="page-break"></div>

 ## Part 3: Collaborating <a id="collaborating"></a>

+-> this notebook is optional to do as a "homework"

 - In the fork, it is recommended to create working branches instead of committing to the `main` branch.
 - It is good practice to regularly **sync** the `main` branches (on GitHub), and merge the changes into your working branches (locally or on GitHub).